Vikram-max812/Quant/README.md

 The goal of this task is to predict the 5-day forward volatility of a stock or index by identifying different market regimes using clustering on technical indicators.
 Each regime has a dedicated model trained on its historical behavior, making the pipeline adaptive and behavior-aware.
 Pipeline Overview
 1. Data Collection:
-- Fetched OHLCV data from Yahoo Finance for ^NSEI from 2015 to 2024.
+- Fetched OHLCV data from Yahoo Finance for ^NSEI from 2022 to 2024.

 2. Feature Engineering:
 - Computed technical indicators: RSI, MACD Histogram, ADX, Bollinger Band Width, Volume % change.
-- Integrated Yang-Zhang volatility as a daily volatility feature.

 3. Regime Detection:
 - Normalized regime indicators.